tomerhu/real-time-todo-app/README.md

 * Deploys (optional):
 Can be configured to deploy the app to a hosting provider.

-### Sample GitHub Actions Workflow
+### Sample GitHub Actions Workflow (Optional)
-Create a file at .github/workflows/ci.yml with the following content:
+I Created a file at .github/workflows/ci.yml with the following content:

 ```yaml
 Copy